Kerr Township, Champaign County, Illinois

 Kerr Township is a township in Champaign County, Illinois, USA.
 As of the 2020 census, its population was 183 and it contained 64 housing units.

 History

-Kerr Township changed its name from Middlefork Township on April 30, 1860.
+Initially called Middle Fork Township, the name was changed in 1861 to Kerr Township, after early settler and township supervisor Samuel Kerr (d.
+1854).
+In 1869, the southern half of the township was transferred to Compromise Township.

 Geography

 Kerr is Township 22 North, Range 11 East of the Third Principal Meridian and part of Range 14 West of the Second Principal Meridian.
 When the federal township land surveys were done in 1821 one group of surveyors went west from the Second Principal Meridian and another went east from the Third Principal Meridian.
 Both groups used rawhide measuring lines that expanded and contracted with the weather.
 When the two groups met in eastern Champaign County the surveys didn't agree, resulting in double section numbers in the eastern townships and ongoing property line confusion among landowners.

 According to the 2010 census, the township has a total area of 22.25 sqmi, of which 22.11 sqmi (or 99.37%) is land and 0.14 sqmi (or 0.63%) is water.
 The stream of Sugar Creek runs through this township.